- Original Medicare includes Medicare Part A and Part B.

 - Chronic conditions.
 Keep in mind any known chronic condition or one that runs in your family, as well as upcoming procedures you know will be needed.
 If you are comfortable using in-network doctors, going with a Medicare Advantage plan might make the most sense for you.

 - Travel.
 If you travel extensively, opting for original Medicare plus Medigap may be a good option.
-Many Medigap plans pay for a large portion of emergency medical services you may need when traveling outside the U.S.
+Many Medigap plans pay for a large portion of emergency medical services you may need when traveling outside the United States.

-Original Medicare is a federal program that is designed to provide healthcare for Americans 65 years and older and for those with certain disabilities who are under 65.
+Original Medicare is a federal program that is designed to provide healthcare for Americans age 65 years and older and for those with certain disabilities who are under age 65.

 Many people might assume that Medicare is free, but unfortunately, that is not the case.
 However, there are affordable options within Medicare that can fit into most budgets.